dristic/novus/README.md

 # Getting Started

+## Prereqs

+Install git flow using `brew install git-flow` and run `git flow init`.
+Check out git flow and how to use it for contributing [here](https://github.com/nvie/gitflow)

 ## Quick Start

 This project is built on top of Node.js technologies.
 Before you start you should have the latest `node` and `npm` installed on your system.